uvarc/workshop-site/content/lesson/ses-python-intro/matplotlib-pandas.md

 Pandas is a python data anlysis library.
 It was developed to bring a portion of the statistical capabilities of R into python.
 Pandas creates a table or spreadsheet-like view of the data, arranged in rows and columns.
 You can then manipulate the data in nearly unlimited ways.

-Pandas introduces the Series and Dataframe objects to represtnt data, incorporating MatPlotLib and many features of NumPy in to these objects to simplify data representation, analysis, and plotting.
+Pandas introduces the Series and Dataframe objects to represent data, incorporating MatPlotLib and many features of NumPy in to these objects to simplify data representation, analysis, and plotting.
 Pandas works with the [statsmodel](http://www.statsmodels.org/stable/index.html) and [scikit-learn](https://scikit-learn.org/stable/) packages for data modeling.
 Pandas supports data alignment, missing data, pivoting, groupng, merging, joining datasets, and many other features.

 ## Series